-Emma Roberts Opened Up About How Undiagnosed Endometriosis Affected Her Fertility
+Emma Roberts Says Endometriosis Affected Her Fertility Before 30

 Roberts also told Cosmo that her doctor suggested she freeze her eggs.
 She was initially scared to do so, but she did go through with the procedure eventually, calling it “a difficult process.”

 While egg freezing is expensive and not an option for everyone, many doctors suggest that people with endometriosis who think they may want to get pregnant later on look into it, especially if their endo is more severe.
 "The disease itself, as well as surgeries, threatens to diminish ovarian reserve, and therefore freezing eggs early on is a smart, proactive strategy,” Avner Hershlag, MD, chief of Northwell Health’s Center for Human Reproduction, previously told Refinery29.
-He added that once someone with endo does get pregnant, it’s usually a fair uncomplicated pregnancy.
+He added that once someone with endo does get pregnant, it’s usually a fairly uncomplicated pregnancy.

-Of course, Roberts’ story ends on a positive note: She got pregnant.
+Roberts ultimately got pregnant.
 “It sounds cheesy, but the moment that I stopped thinking about it, we got pregnant,” she said.
 But even then, she was apprehensive that something might go wrong, so she didn’t go public with the news.
 “I kept it to myself, my family, and my partner, not wanting to make grand plans if it wasn’t going to work out,” she said.
 “This pregnancy made me realize that the only plan you can have is that there is no plan.”